F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Somebody else could use your patents to include somewhat similar features as compared to your own products and services and you could incorporate some other features which their products or services might have.
 And, since you would already have knowledge of these patents and an insight into these patents, you can always come up with this solution or suggestion that they can license your patents or you could license their patents.

 And, the third could be defensive litigation in which you can be prepared against potential infringers.
-So, for example, the tier 3 competitors, the ones who are smaller in size but they could eat up small chunks of your business.
+For example, the tier 3 competitors, the ones who are smaller in size but they could eat up small chunks of your business.
 So, this is where the fundamental patents are the ones which would be the most important ones.

-So, basically with help of defensive litigation, you can restrict these smaller competitors from eating into your business and hence you might end up emerging as the market leader.
+Basically with help of defensive litigation, you can restrict these smaller competitors from eating into your business and hence you might end up emerging as the market leader.

 Categorizing Fringe Patents & its Advantages